FBerthelot/component-test-utils/README.md

 ## Contributing

 Contribute as you want!
-It's always good to open, issues or PR !
+It's always good to open issues or PR !

 That said, I try to [follow some rules for commit](./CONTRIBUTING.md).